 Interestingly, some of the websites that have been hit the hardest by Google’s Panda algorithm have been information-rich websites, but those websites are sites that are general information websites.
-These include sites like Answers.com and eHow.com.
+These include sites like Answers.com and ehow.com.
 On the other hand, sites that specialize in a particular niche do really well.

 I started the World Class Poetry (WCP) website in 2005 while deployed in Iraq.
-In 2006, I began publishing regular weekly content on the site and had over 100 pages of pure poetry-related content in two years.
+In 2006, I started publishing regular weekly content on the site and had over 100 pages of pure poetry-related content in two years.
 The site grew in traffic and rankings considerably.

 In the Fall 2007 I started the WCP Blog, a separate domain, and wrote daily for more than two years.
 Both sites grew exponentially.

 At the end of 2009, my unique visitor (UV) count to the main website was over 25,000.
 For the blog, it was over 10,000 UVs.
 Today, both sites are ghost towns.
 Why?
 I’ve quit posting to them.
 I’ve moved on to other projects.
 But what I learned about search engine optimization during those four years still applies.

 You need to hone in on a niche and write outstanding content for that niche website even if your business is a local business with a targeted local clientele.
 The reason is simple.
 Google loves niche content like a bear loves red meat.